 Purpose of farming | Earning money is the ultimate purpose. | While survival is the ultimate purpose here. |

-What is Cash crop?
+What is a Cash crop?

-Otherwise known as the Profit crop, Cash crops are cultivated in order to gain profit.
+Otherwise known as the Profit crop, Cash crops are cultivated to gain profit.
 These are grown by the farmers and are then sold out in the local as well as the International market.

 Various companies or parties purchase the crops by giving the required amount of money to the sellers.
-Tea, coffee, cocoa, cotton, sugarcane, spices etc. come under this category of crops.
+Tea, coffee, cocoa, cotton, sugarcane, spices etc., come under this category of crops.

 The cash crops are mainly grown in regions with a temperate, subtropical or tropical climate.
 Rhodiola rosea is a cash crop grown in the arctic climate, which is an exception.